Skip to main content

 Depending on the specific cause of CHF, additional symptoms may include:

-• Chest discomfort when you move a lot, if CHF is due to coronary artery disease.
+• Chest discomfort when you move a lot, especially if CHF is due to coronary artery disease.

-• Feeling lightheaded when you move a lot, if CHF is due to certain kinds of heart valve disease.
+• Feeling lightheaded when you move a lot, needing to rest after moderate exertion - if CHF is due to certain kinds of heart valve disease.

-• Fast or irregular heartbeat, if CHF is due to abnormal heart rhythms (arrhythmias).
+• Fast or irregular heartbeat, especially at rest - if CHF is due to abnormal heart rhythms (arrhythmias).

 What causes congestive heart failure?

-CHF is related to health issues a person already has, which are called existing or underlying medical conditions.
-You’re more likely to have CHF if you have coronary artery disease (blockages in the arteries that carry blood to your heart) or if you have had a heart attack.
-A heart attack starves the heart of oxygen, and that makes it less able to pump blood properly.
+CHF is typically caused by the inability of the heart to pump out enough blood from the heart, preventing any blood flow from backing up in your system.
+You're more likely to develop CHF if you already have diseases such as coronary artery disease (which involves blockages in the arteries that channel blood to your heart) or if you have suffered a heart attack.
+A heart attack can starve the heart of oxygen, rendering it less capable of pumping blood correctly and causing problems with circulation.

-You’re also more likely to have CHF if you have high blood pressure, which makes the heart work harder and become harder and stiffer.
-That makes the heart less able to properly relax and can tire out the muscle over time.
+You're also statistically more likely to develop CHF if you suffer from high blood pressure.
+This forces the heart to do extra work and become harder and stiffer over time.
+This causes the heart to be less able to properly relax and tires the muscle over time.

 Pro Tip